dalgard/meteor-viewmodel/README.md

 #### {{bind}}

 This Blaze helper is only registered on templates with a declared viewmodel.
-The name of the helper may be changed like this:
+The name of the helper may be changed:

-`ViewModel.helperName = "myBind"`.
+> `ViewModel.helperName = "myBind"`.

-You may choose to register the helper globally – like this:
+You may choose to register the helper globally:

-`ViewModel.registerHelper(name)` (`name` is optional).
+> `ViewModel.registerHelper(name)` (`name` is optional).

-The advantage of having a global `{{bind}}` is that you may use it inside any template without first declaring a viewmodel.
+The advantage of registering `{{bind}}` globally is that you may use it inside any template without first declaring a viewmodel.

-Using the helper then automatically creates a new viewmodel instance (if nothing exists) and immediately registers the bound key as a Blaze helper – this helper can then be used anywhere *after* the call to `{{bind}}`, but not before.
+Using the helper then automatically creates a new viewmodel instance (if none existed) and immediately registers the bound key as a Blaze helper – this helper can then be used anywhere *after* the call to `{{bind}}`, but not before.
 If you want to be able to place a property helper anywhere in the template, declare the viewmodel explicitly.

 The syntax of the bind helper looks like this:

-`{{bind expression ...}}`
+> `{{bind expression ...}}`

 where `expression` is a string formatted like a key/value pair:

-`'binding: key'`.
+> `'binding: key'`.

 You may pass multiple bind expressions to the helper.

-Any space separated values placed after the viewmodel key (i.e. the name of a property) in the bind expression are passed as arguments to the binding – such as delay:
+Any space separated values placed after the viewmodel key (i.e. the name of a property) inside the bind expression are passed as arguments to the binding – for instance, delay:

-`<input type="text" {{bind 'value: filter 1500'}}>`.
+> `<input type="text" {{bind 'value: filter 1500'}}>`.

 #### ViewModel.prototype